SaraBee/SaraBee.github.io/_posts/2020-04-19-plant-tweets-part-1.md

 Plugging the Arduino into my Raspberry Pi via USB gets the signal from my plant into Linux land, which opens up all kinds of possibilities for using the data in code.
-In Part 2, I'll talk through how I explored just one of those possibilities, hooking this business up to Twitter.
+In Part 2, I'll talk through how I explored just one of those possibilities, hooking this mess up to Twitter.